FrozenSand/UrbanTerror4/README.md

 Please follow these basic rules in order to keep this place nice:

 - Do not insult, troll or harass anyone
-- Do a little research before posting a new issue to avoid duplication
+- Do a [small research](https://github.com/FrozenSand/UrbanTerror42/issues?q=is%3Aissue+) before posting a new issue to avoid duplication
-- Do not "UP" the issues yourself, that won't make us process them faster
+- Do not "UP" the issues yourself, it won't make us process them faster
 - Do not use ALL CAPS - we are not blind (yet)